-Apple has a new mobile operating system specifically for iPad tablets.
+Apple has a new mobile operating system specifically for iPad and it's out now.
 It's called iPadOS, and it's based on iOS, Apple's operating system for iPhone.
-We've been using it, so here's how it's all working for us so far - we'll be updating this further as we use the new OS more.

 What is iPadOS?

 When Apple debuted iPadOS at WWDC, it only said "iPadOS".
 However, it was soon noted the technical version number is iPadOS 13 to line it up with iOS 13, the next major operating system update coming to the iPhone.

 The main thing to realise about iPadOS is that it's built on the same foundation as iOS - but it has unique, powerful capabilities best suited to the larger display of the iPad.
 It also includes almost all iOS 13's new features, too, including performance updates, a system-wide Dark Mode, refreshed Photos and Maps apps, a new Find My app, Sign-in with Apple functionality, and more.